 – The Ordinary ($$$): American new-style food with lots of seafood options and good rum-based drinks.
 Located inside a converted bank with the kitchen inside the former vault.
 We popped in here to satisfy our search for local oysters, since many other places served mostly northeast oysters that we have plenty of in Boston.

-- Husk Restaurant ($$$) - going to this restaurant and whiskey bar was Nick's "only wish" (as a big fan of another James Beard award-winning chef Sean Brock), thus I was hustled there hours before opening to make sure we could get on the waitlist.
-The dish I wanted to try the most (heavenly-looking shrimp & grits with a poached egg) was lunch-only so I was very bummed, but just another reason to go back!
-You can also just try to get a seat at their bar next door for what I heard is a pretty good burger and some of the same small plates served in the restaurant.
+– Husk ($$$) – going to this restaurant and whiskey bar was Nick’s “only wish” (as a big fan of another James Beard award-winning chef Sean Brock), thus I was hustled there hours before opening to make sure we could get on the waitlist.
+The shrimp & grits dish I wanted to try turned out to be lunch-only, but just another reason to go back!
+You can also just try to get a seat at their bar next door for what I heard is a pretty good burger, and some of the same small plates served in the restaurant.

-- Callie's Hot Little Biscuit ($) - large array of freshly-made, sweet or savory southern biscuits.
-We didn't actually go here but Zero George gets their biscuits each morning for breakfast, and they were buttery and flaky indeed.
+– Callie’s Hot Little Biscuit ($) – large array of freshly-made, sweet or savory southern biscuits.
+We didn’t actually go here but Zero George gets their biscuits each morning for breakfast.

 FIG ricotta-filled gnocchi and seafood stew over rice